JayadevArun/SwiftRescue/README.md

-# Accident Assistance App
+# SwiftRescue

-This Flutter project is designed to efficiently utilize the time between when a person meets with an accident and when they are taken to the hospital.
+This flutter project is an accident assistance app designed to efficiently utilize the time between when a person meets with an accident and when they are taken to the hospital.
 The app provides real-time assistance and connects users with emergency services to minimize response time in critical situations.

 ## Video Demo